Last Updated on

 - 2014 – Vector-Borne Diseases: Small Bite, Big Threat

 - 2012 – Active Ageing: Good Health Adds Life to Years

 Facts About Health for Kids

 - Laughing is one of the best exercises for your health.
-It helps increase your blood flow, which can lower your risk of heart ailments.
+It helps increase your blood flow, lowering your risk of heart ailments.

-- Staying healthy means taking good care of your mind and body, so that we have the energy to learn, play, and grow.
+- Staying healthy means taking good care of your mind and body to have the energy to learn, play, and grow.

 - Mental health refers to a person’s emotional and psychological well-being, and it’s as important as physical health.

-- Between the years 2000 and 2015, the average global life expectancy increased by 5 years.
+- Between 2000 and 2015, the average global life expectancy increased by five years.

 Slogans on World Health Day